kpn-dsh/dsh-cli/design/model.md

 ### _ProcessorTechnology_

 A _ProcessorTechnology_ is a technical solution by which Trifonius can realize the data _Processor_ components.
-For example, the `dsh-service` processor technology supports the application of DSH containers on a DSH platform.
+For example, the `dshservice` processor technology supports the application of DSH containers on a DSH platform.

 ### _ProcessorRealization_